U.S. officials say frantic search failed to find envoy in Benghazi

 There were no classified materials that had to be secured at the mission site where Stevens had been, the official said.

-Asked whether anyone had counseled Stevens against going to Benghazi on September 11 - the 11th anniversary of the 2001 attacks on the United States - the official said: "Ambassadors must travel, ambassadors must get out and meet with a variety of individuals especially in countries that have multiple centers of energy or power.
+Asked whether anyone had counselled Stevens against going to Benghazi on September 11 - the 11th anniversary of the 2001 attacks on the United States - the official said: "Ambassadors must travel, ambassadors must get out and meet with a variety of individuals especially in countries that have multiple centres of energy or power.
 This just must happen."

 (Editing by Marilyn W. Thompson and Christopher Wilson)